Nordic Summer Bucket List

 Norway’s fjords are among its most well-known symbols, running down the country’s western side to form its distinctive coastline.
 They number well over a thousand, and two are recognised UNESCO World Heritage Sites.
-Hike around the mighty Lyngenfjord and you will be stunned by its grand beauty; drive the islands and fjords of Northern Norway and you can gaze in awe at the immense rock formations all around you.
+Drive to the islands and fjords of Northern Norway and you can gaze in awe at the immense rock formations all around you.

 See Icelandic geysers erupt

-Much in the same way that Norway is renowned for its fjords, Iceland is famed for its geysers.
-As far as natural attractions go, geysers are some of the most unique: formed by precise volcanic conditions, there are only around 1,000 dotted around the world.
+In the same way that Norway is renowned for its fjords, Iceland is famed for its geysers.
+As far as natural attractions go, geysers are some of the most alluring: formed by precise volcanic conditions, there are only approximately 1,000 dotted around the world.
 Many lie dormant or extinct, while those that are still active erupt at a variety of different times.

-Located in the Haukadalur Geothermal Area, Iceland’s geysers are some of the most well-known – indeed, the word ‘geyser’ comes from the ‘Great Geysir’ which is found here.
+Located in the Haukadalur Geothermal Area, Iceland’s geysers are some of the most well-known.
+In fact, the word ‘geyser’ comes from the ‘Great Geysir’ found here.

-Pay it a visit on our tour of ‘Iceland’s Gems’ and be sure to also see Strokkur, which regularly provides displays every few minutes.
+Pay it a visit on our tour of ‘Exceptional Iceland’ and be sure to also see Strokkur, which provides displays every few minutes.